zorp/mindbridge_dk/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.12.29: Minor Dropbox APIv2 tweaks, plus some internal structure improvements.
-Fix for PHP error logged in 1.12.28.
+* 1.12.30: Minor Dropbox tweaks/fixes, plus some internal structure improvements.
+Add new UpdraftCentral classes for more remote control for UpdraftCentral users.